dany12354009/2agent/README.md

 # 2agent

 A minimal two-agent conversation platform.
 Agents are simple callables that receive a prompt and the full conversation history, making it easy to script deterministic interactions or prototypes without external dependencies.
+A lightweight text UI (CLI) is included so you can experiment with the platform without writing code.

 ## Features
 - Register lightweight agents implemented as Python callables.